 Battery Life

 Smartphone batteries have to power larger and brighter screens.
-Navigation and tracking apps also tend to drain the battery quickly.
-As a result, an average smartphone doesn’t last as long as an average bike computer.
+Navigation and tracking apps can also drain the battery quickly.
+As a result, an average smartphone doesn’t last as long as an average bike computer, and you also want to keep some charge in case of emergencies like crashes or mechanicals far from home.

-A possible solution is using an additional battery pack (or a power bank).
-However, it requires an additional investment.
+A possible solution is to use an additional battery pack (or a power bank).
+However, this requires an additional investment.

 Winner: Bike computers